Toreex/skylab---bootcamp-2017/README.md

 HTML5 offers new elements for better document structure:

 Tag Description
-<article>   Defines an article in a document
+Defines an article in a document
-<aside> Defines content aside from the page content
+Defines content aside from the page content
-<bdi>   Isolates a part of text that might be formatted in a different direction from other text outside it
-<details>   Defines additional details that the user can view or hide
-<dialog>    Defines a dialog box or window
+Isolates a part of text that might be formatted in a different direction from other text outside it Defines additional details that the user can view or hide Defines a dialog box or window
-<figcaption>    Defines a caption for a <figure> element
+Defines a caption for a element
-<figure>    Defines self-contained content
+Defines self-contained content
-<footer>    Defines a footer for a document or section
+Defines a footer for a document or section
-<header>    Defines a header for a document or section
+Defines a header for a document or section
-<main>  Defines the main content of a document
+ Defines the main content of a document
-<mark>  Defines marked/highlighted text
+ Defines marked/highlighted text
-<menuitem>  Defines a command/menu item that the user can invoke from a popup menu
-<meter> Defines a scalar measurement within a known range (a gauge)
+men Defines a command/menu item that the user can invoke from a popup menuDefines a scalar measurement within a known range (a gauge)
-<nav>   Defines navigation links
+Defines navigation links
-<progress>  Represents the progress of a task
+pro Represents the progress of a task
-<rp>    Defines what to show in browsers that do not support ruby annotations
-<rt>    Defines an explanation/pronunciation of characters (for East Asian typography)
-<ruby>  Defines a ruby annotation (for East Asian typography)
-<section>   Defines a section in a document
-<summary>   Defines a visible heading for a <details> element
+Defines what to show in browsers that do not support ruby annotations Defines an explanation/pronunciation of characters (for East Asian typography) Defines a ruby annotation (for East Asian typography) Defines a section in a document summDefines a visible heading for aelement
-<time>  Defines a date/time
+Defines a date/time
-<wbr>   Defines a possible line-break
+ Defines a possible line-break

 html5-form-validation
 http://www.the-art-of-web.com/html/html5-form-validation/